Mistakingly or Mistakenly: Which Spelling Is Correct and How to Use It Properly

 Always use mistakenly.

-7. Which spelling is better for SEO?
+7. Which spelling is better for content?

 Mistakenly.
 It is trusted, common, and user-friendly.